sahilkamalny/visualpy/README.md

 ## Overview

-VisualPy is a VS Code extension that renders Python source files as interactive visual block diagrams — Scratch-style, but for real Python — and keeps the code and blocks in sync bidirectionally.
+VisualPy is a VS Code extension that renders Python source files as interactive visual block diagrams (Scratch-style, but for real Python) and keeps the code and blocks in sync bidirectionally.
 Editing a block updates the source; editing the source updates the blocks.
 It targets learners transitioning from block-based environments to text-based programming, while remaining useful to any developer who wants a structural view of control flow and nesting.

 ---